VoiceDeck/app/README.md

-# VoiceDeck
+# Edge Esmeralda

-VoiceDeck is a platform that allows users to contribute retroactive funding for impactful grassroots journalism in India.
+Edge Esmeralda is a platform that allows users to contribute retroactive funding for impactful of events at Edge Esmeralda.
 Donors receive fractional shares of a [HyperCert](https://hypercerts.org/) representing the impact of the reporting they've supported.

 ## Features

-### Within the VoiceDeck app, users can
+### Within the Edge Esmeralda app, users can

 - Search reports by category, state, progress
 - Examine report details, impact assessment, funding status